-These pre-polling data are consistent with NEP estimates on White and Asian support for Proposition 8, but the predictions on the level of Black support reveals some variation.
-Recall that the NEP estimates 70 percent of Blacks casting their ballots in favor of Proposition 8, which is considerably larger than the average level of support estimated by the pre-election surveys.
-Amongst Latinos, their average level of support in the pre-election polls was 48.4 percent, whereas a majority of Latinos supported the measure (53 percent) in the NEP.
-Perhaps it was the last minute campaign efforts targeting Latinos that led some to cast their ballot in favor Proposition 8; unfortunately, the analysis here cannot determine whether this was the case.
-Nonetheless, it is evident that the majority of Latino voters went from being against Proposition 8 prior to the general election to a majority favoring it in the aftermath of the election.
+These prepolling data are consistent with NEP estimates on white and Asian support for Proposition 8, but the predictions on the level of black support reveal some variation.
+Recall that the NEP estimates 70 percent of blacks casting their ballots in favor of Proposition 8, which is considerably larger than the average level of support estimated by the pre-election surveys.
+Among Latinos, the average level of support in the pre-election polls was 48.4 percent, whereas a majority of Latinos supported the measure (53.0 percent) in the NEP.
+Perhaps it was the last-minute campaign efforts targeting Latinos that led some to cast their ballot in favor Proposition 8; unfortunately, the analysis here cannot determine whether this was the case.
+Nonetheless, it is evident that the majority of Latino voters went from being against Proposition 8 prior to the general election to favoring it in the aftermath of the election.

-Looking more closely at racial/ethnic differences in opinions towards different facets of same-sex marriage, Table 2 presents the distributions of these responses based on a respondent's ethnic/racial identity.
-These questions, which were available in the pre-election survey, asked respondents to provide their vote intention on Proposition 8, attitudes on the institution of marriage, the relative importance of same-sex marriage as policy issue in California, and opinions toward the Supreme Court decision on same-sex marriage.
-First, when looking at the distribution on vote intention towards Proposition 8, all ethnic/racial groups, with the exception of Whites, favored a ban on same-sex marriage.^{xvii} Considering that this survey was conducted in May 2008, the opinions expressed in this survey did not change very much, with the exception of Asians.
+Looking more closely at racial/ethnic differences in opinions toward different facets of same-sex marriage, Table 2 presents the distributions of these responses based on respondents' ethnic/racial identity.
+These questions, which were available in the preelection survey, asked respondents to provide their vote intention on Proposition 8, attitudes on the institution of marriage, the relative importance of same-sex marriage as policy issue in California, and opinions toward the Supreme Court decision on same-sex marriage.
+First, when looking at the distribution on vote intention toward Proposition 8, all ethnic/ racial groups, with the exception of whites, favored a ban on same-sex marriage.
+Considering that this survey was conducted in May 2008, the opinions expressed in this survey did not change very much, with the exception of Asians.

-Attitudes towards the belief that the institution of marriage will be degraded if gays are allowed to marry are more divided; amongst Asians, Blacks and Latinos, approximately one-third of each group agree strongly with this notion, while another third disagree strongly.
-For Whites, 41.7 percent disagree strongly with this sentiment.
+Attitudes toward the belief that the institution of marriage will be degraded if gays are allowed to marry are more divided; among Asians, blacks, and Latinos, approximately one-third of each group agree strongly with this notion, while another third disagree strongly.
+For whites, 41.7 percent disagree strongly with this sentiment.
 In the question asking respondents whether same-sex marriage is the most important issue facing California, either a majority or plurality of respondents from each group believes that it is an important issue, but not the most important one facing the state.
-Thus, the California public did recognize the salience of this issue, though not as one that trumps all other issues, given that economic concerns dominated this election season.
+Thus, the California public did recognize the salience of this issue, though not as one that trumped all other issues, given that economic concerns dominated this election season.

-Finally, on ethnic/racial group opinions on the Supreme Court decision to permit same-sex marriage in California, Asians, Blacks and Latinos appear to be less conflicted than are Whites.
+Finally, on ethnic/racial group opinions on the Supreme Court decision to permit same-sex marriage in California, Asians, blacks, and Latinos appear to have been less conflicted than were whites.
 For instance, a strong majority of Asian respondents, 57 percent, strongly disagreed with the Supreme Court ruling.
-Amongst Black and Latino respondents, the difference between those who strongly agreed and those who strongly disagreed was approximately 12 percentage points.
-For Whites, 38.5 percent disagreed strongly with the ruling while 36.9 agreed strongly with the Supreme Court's decision.
+Among black and Latino respondents, the difference between those who strongly agreed and those who strongly disagreed was approximately 12 percentage points.
+For whites, 38.5 percent disagreed strongly with the ruling, while 36.9 agreed strongly with the Supreme Court's decision.
 These opinions reflect, to some extent, voter preferences on Proposition 8.